dwangus/BPHC/README.md

 Also allows retrieval of relevant Tweets about the Boston Public Health Commission into a "timeline" feature.

+Screenshots can be found in the /screenshots folder.

 (Back-end database implemented with Firebase)